mmichlin66/mimbl/web/guide/component-types.md

   - your component's properties and methods can be invoked externally.
 - Use managed components when they serve as a container to children that are supplied externally.
 - Use functional components when there is no need for an internal state and when updating the parent in order to pass new properties to the component doesn't cause unreasonably heavy rendering.
+- Use custom Web elements if you are developing a widget library, and you don't want your customers to be tied to any specific Web component library.